oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

 ### Assign networks to Oracle RAC containers

-You need to assign the Podman networks created in section 1 to containers by running the following commands:
+Assign the networks created in section 1 to the containers by running the following commands:

   ```bash
   # Podman network disconnect Podman racnode1